joanpablo/reactive_forms/README.md

 ]);
 ```

-## Flutter Reactive Widgets
+## Reactive Forms Widgets

 So far we have only defined our model-driven form, but how do we bind the form definition with our Flutter widgets?
-Reactive Widgets is the answer ;)
+Reactive Forms Widgets is the answer ;)

 Lets see an example: